weatheredwatcher/weatheredwatcher.github.io/_posts/2020-10-31-NeoVims-Language-Server-Client.md

-As a fan of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) introduced by Microsoft, I was very excited to hear, that [NeoVim](https://neovim.io/) (an aggressive refactor of the Vim) will soon be shipping it's own language server.
+As a fan of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) introduced by Microsoft, I was very excited to hear, that [NeoVim](https://neovim.io/) (an aggressive refactor of the Vim) will soon be shipping it's own language server client.

 Here I will show why I like the Language Server Protocol and how to configure the built-in language server client to make it a bit more user friendly.